-When the R3000 is fully booted, you can configure network settings.
+When the R3000IR is fully booted, you can configure network settings.
 For this step, you will need your network administrator to provide you the host name, gateway address, and two unused IP addresses.
+You will first configure the R3000 server and then configure the ER server.

-Access the R3000 Administrator Console
+Access the R3000IR Administrator Console

-- A. Launch Internet Explorer from the setup workstation. - B. Type in http://1.2.3.4:88 in the address field. - C. Click Go to open the R3000 Introductory Window:
+- A. Launch Internet Explorer from the setup workstation. - B. Type in http://1.2.3.4:88 in the address field. - C. Click Go to open the R3000IR console: